 AD | Affiliate Links

-Despite the month being unlike any previous December I have experienced.
+Time for this month’s #LittleLoves… Despite the month being unlike any previous December, I have experienced.
 As well as a lull in all the usual festive activities with the children.
-The month living life in lockdown has passed me by in the blink of an eye.
-Which is quite sad in many ways, not least as I’m worried that we didn’t get to make all the usual memories we would have made, That being said, I do feel as though we focused more important to us as a little family unit, rather than feeling pulled to complete activities or attend events we might not actually wish to do, but do it out of obligation.
+The month of living life in lockdown has passed me by in the blink of an eye.
+This is quite sad in many ways, not least as I’m worried that we didn’t get to make all the usual memories we would have made, That being said, I do feel as though we focused more important to us as a little family unit, rather than feeling pulled to complete activities or attend events we might not actually wish to do, but do it out of obligation.

 This month’s #littleloves…